jcaitou/square_multivendor_mern/README.md

 Need to build:
 -report a bug page - maybe add attachment
 -static content so that vendors can test out the system with all the info that they need (eg. how to import products correctly)
--the entire contracts model - keep track of when rent is due and when payouts need to be made -when the account is made, that is assumed to be the first day of the contract same day on every month (or use 28th, if the start date is 29/30/31) - rent is due (& simulate payment right away) every 2 weeks (calculated using weekday) - issue payout
+-the entire contracts model - keep track of when rent is due and when payouts need to be made - need to test the automatic functions
+-when the account is made, that is assumed to be the first day of the contract same day on every month (or use 28th, if the start date is 29/30/31) - rent is due (& simulate payment right away) every 2 weeks (calculated using weekday) - issue payout -payouts